top of page

 Unhealthy Food Temptations..

-Every time I go to Costco, I pass by the Sabatasso's pizza in the fridge section.
-It always looked so tempting, cheesy and delicious.
+Every time I go to Costco, I pass by the Sabatasso's pizza in the fridge section and it always looked so tempting, cheesy and delicious.
 I have resisted buying it several times, telling myself, no, not this time .
 But during my last visit, they were giving out samples to taste and honestly it tasted great when I tried.
 I finally gave in and picked up the box.
 As I stood in line to bill, I noticed a Health Canada label saying “High in sodium and saturated fat.”
-This warning hit m
+This warning hi

 mentallurgical